chris-paganon/chrispaganon/content/en/portfolio-intro.md

 Description: A quick history of my web developper journey
 ---

 **A self-taught web developer since 2016**, I built my 1st project for a 3D printing university project.
 I have developed and managed several websites and **worked in a web development agency** based in Montréal for 2 years.
-My expertise spans **frontend and backend** development: VueJS single page apps, wordpress sites, PHP backends, SQL databses, GitHub/GitLab DevOps...
+My expertise spans **frontend and backend** development: VueJS single page apps, Typescript, wordpress sites, PHP backends, SQL databses, OpenAI GPT API, GitHub/GitLab DevOps...

 Since October 2022, I have been working as a **full-stack web developer** at the web agency [Progexia](https://www.progexia.com/).
 I also did freelance work for [Batimatech](https://www.batimatech.com/) until March 2023 while working part-time at Progexia.
 Additionally, I develop [VueAI.tools](https://vueai.tools/) as a side project for fun.